dotnet/winforms/README.md

 [Daily builds](https://aka.ms/netcore3sdk) are also available in the [dotnet/code-sdk repo](https://github.com/dotnet/core-sdk).

 To use the **WinForms designer**, you'll need Visual Studio.
-We recommend Visual Studio 2019 Preview 1 which is available at[https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).
+We recommend Visual Studio 2019 Preview 1 which is available at [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).
 Select the **.NET desktop development** workload with the options: **.NET
 Framework 4.7.2 development tools** and **.NET Core 3.0 development tools**.

-## Creating new application
+## Creating new applications

 You can create a new WinForms application with `dotnet new` command, using the new templates for WinForms.